 With 80% of students reporting a change in major, it is safe to assume that you will change as well.

-If there is not much to change or your college discourages major changes, you may be in the wrong place.
+You may be in the wrong place if there is not much to change or if your college discourages major changes.

 The Match and Fit Method gives you a significant advantage when designing your child's future.
 However, to think like a Future Planner, you must focus on what the college can do for your child, not what your child can do for the college.